wp-plugins/ratings/readme.txt

 4. To Save an existing Rating and start a new one, simple Drag&Drop the `Ratings` widget from the Sidebar with this widget to `Deactivated widgets`.
 Your raiting results will be saved with this deactivated widget.
 The results can be viewed at `Ratings` in main menu of your admin area.

+== Other ==

+= Some examples about "how to use a Rating plugin?" =

+You can use this rating plugin system in different ways, for example like <br />

+* comment rating
+* 5 star rating (five star rating system)
+* "like" or "dislike" for your answers or questions, that you can put to the vote (voting contest)
+* voting contest for any information questions or answers
+* or simple just for "rate" of some "rate post", or "rate comment", or "rate image" (also as "multi rating system")
+* comment rating (comments rating).
+Your website visitors can vote for comments (comments voting)
+* post rating (posts rating).
+Your website visitors can vote for posts (posts voting)
+* social vote (social rating)
+* image voting, image rating or image review

+With this Rating plugin (ratings widget) you can create your own rating platform or register and make a rating platform automatically, using ratings widget.

 == Frequently Asked Questions ==

 FAQ